 If you’re still sticking to your New Year’s Resolutions, congratulations.
 If you’re falling behind, however, welcome to the crowd!
 You are not alone!
 If you’d like to get back on track, here are five tips that can help.

-- Pat yourself on the back.
+Pat yourself on the back.
 Once you realize where your success is, take time to appreciate the resolutions that you’ve kept, or at least kept sight of.
 Changing your own behavior is much more difficult than identifying the behavior you need to change.
-If you can adopt even one really good habit, or eliminate one really bad habit, in a year, you’ll have made a big difference in your life by the time the year is up.
+If you can adopteven one really good habit, or eliminate one really bad habit, in a year, you’ll have made a big difference in your life over the long run.